Palangka Raya: Entertainment

-Several malls exist in the city, such as Palangka Raya Mall, Mega Town Square, and Barata Departement Store.
+Several malls exist in the city, such as Palangka Raya Mall, Lippo Plaza Palangka Raya (Formerly Mega Town Square), and Duta Mall Palangka Raya.
 Palangka Raya Mall is integrated with a hotel named Hotel Neo, which has an interior connection to the mall.
 Construction of the Palangka Raya Trade Center was halted in 2019 because of a land dispute and followed by Supreme Court of Indonesia's rejection of the prosecutor's dispute.

+In 2019 a new mall called Duta Mall Palangka Raya began construction, and after five years of construction opened on October of 2025.
+The mall is owned by the Govindo Group which also owns Duta Mall Banjarmasin.
+The mall has more than 200+ shops and restaurants including well known brands such as A&W, Crocs.
+The mall will also included a Hotel FUGO which is currently under construction and is expected to open in 2026.